duckdb/duckdb-web/docs/sql/functions/window_functions.md

 ### Framing

 Framing specifies a set of rows relative to each row where the function is evaluated.
-The distance from the current row is given as an expression either `PRECEDING` or `FOLLOWING` the current row.
+The distance from the current row is given as an expression either `PRECEDING` or `FOLLOWING` the current row in the order specified by the `ORDER BY` clause in the `OVER` specification.
 This distance can either be specified as an integral number of `ROWS` or as a `RANGE` delta expression.
 For a `RANGE` specification, there must  be only one ordering expression,